onestardao/WFGY/TensionUniverse/EventHorizon/README.md

    > Upload the TXT pack to a high-capability model (reasoning mode on, if supported).

 3. **Run**
-   > Follow the menu; say `go` when prompted to reproduce the evaluation.
+   > Type run to see the menu, then say go when prompted.

 ---